 Ghana braids also known as banana cornrows, are created by using hair or extensions that touch the scalp.
 It’s super easy to create your own Ghana braids as long as you know all the right tips and tricks (and of course we got those covered here)!

 How Long Does It Take to Create Ghana Braids?

 However, if you don’t want to waste time, it’s important to make sure you know exactly what style you want before you go to a stylist or do it yourself from home (it can save you up to 4 hours).

 For over 2,500 years, Ghana braids have been a prominent African hairstyle that was originally created to give honor to social status.

 Ghana braids were also often associated with a person’s religion, age, and ethnicity.
-Today, Ghana’s braiding style can even be found in ancient African sculptures.
+If you look for Ghana’s braiding styles they can be found in many ancient African sculptures.

 And since we are still talking about it today, imagine this style survived the Middle Passage and the African slave trade all the way through Western civilization into 2020!
 That must be for a reason, right?

 From the traditional Ghana braids styles as found in historical context, the African slaves then started to create even curvier and more complicated hair designs to show their defiance against their masters who wanted them to have straight hair.

 Ghana braids are also considered the best protective style (braiding hair close to the scalp) for women who have naturally curly hair.
 Nowadays, a lot of women from various ethnic groups and races are rocking Ghana braids more than ever, as this trendy style suits every ethnic and age group making it perfect for everybody.

 So what are you waiting for?
 Start pulling out your combs and get ready to braid right now.